 Ryan spent the months during and following the court trial picking up the pieces, paying off subsequent debt and ensuring his former employees received benefits all while serving house arrest and serving on the board for Habitat for Humanity to fulfill his community service.
 When the dust settled, Ryan returned to his torch and spent the next several years diving into research and development and redefining his artistry, making anything but pipes to support himself.
 He taught classes and continued serving his community well beyond his mandate.

 In 2008 he was re-joined by a close friend and former 101 North office manager, Brenna Byrne.
 For the next two years they operated Blackstone Glass, a small scale wholesale production business based out of their garage selling Ryan’s handblown glass art to retail shops across the country.
-Their relationship grew and they fell in love.
 In 2010, they relocated to Sebastopol, California and built West County Glass, a boutique flameworking studio where inspiration and collaboration in glass continues to thrive among the local glass artists who call it home.
-In 2013, Ryan and Brenna married, continuing a wonderful relationship of over 20 years.

 It was at West County Glass circa 2014, that Ryan’s obsession with millefiori and murrine inspired him to develop a new technique for making honeycomb cane.
 Drawn to the extreme precision he was able to achieve from this style of glassblowing, an ongoing passion began with a mission to achieve impossible pattern perfection.
 In 2016 Ryan trained an apprentice, Justin Zimmerman and a cold-worker, Andrew Benson.
 Picking up the skills quickly they became integral parts of his artistic and technical journey making honeycomb murine.